Goldstone modes and the golden spiral in the ferromagnetic spin-1 biquadratic model: Appendices

 for $L \ge 2$ and for $L \ge 3$, respectively.
-The ground state degeneracies have also been recognized as the Fibonacci numbers in Ref.~\cite{saleur} (see also Ref.~\cite{moudgalya}) and the bisection of the Lucas numbers~\cite{katsura}.
-Here we have established the connection to self-similarities as a reflection of an abstract fractal underlying the ground state subspace.
+The ground state degeneracies have also been recognized as the Fibonacci numbers in Ref.~\cite{saleur} (see also Ref.~\cite{moudgalya}) and the bisection of the Lucas numbers~\cite{katsura}. \footnote{According to Ref.~\cite{saleur} this observation goes back to F.D.M Haldane and D.J.
+Arovas in private communication.} Here we have established the connection to self-similarities as a reflection of an abstract fractal underlying the ground state subspace.